Ben-Edwards44/cmd-find/README.md

 Run `pip --version` and `python3 --version` to check that they are both installed.

-Ensure that you are connected to the internet and run
+Ensure that both of the above commands execute successfully and that you are connected to the internet.
+If this is the case, retry the installation.

+If python and pip are both installed and the installation still fails, try the following commands:

+    pip3 install cmd-find

+    python3 -m pip install cmd-find

-    pip install cmd-find
+    python -m pip install cmd-find

 ## The command results in an error

 Ensure that the given description is enclosed within either single or double quotes:

-- `cmd-find "create a new directory"` is correct.
+- `cmd-find 3 "create a new directory"` is correct.
-- `cmd-find 'create a new directory'` is also correct.
+- `cmd-find 3 'create a new directory'` is also correct.
-- `cmd-find create a new directory` is incorrect.
+- `cmd-find 3 create a new directory` is incorrect.